bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/package-relay.md

 Gloria Zhao: 00:19:47

-Yes, yes, but it's also we're trying to enable transactions that couldn't be relayed before.
+Yes, yes, but it's also like we're trying to enable transactions that couldn't be relayed before.

 Adam Jonas: 00:19:53